-- Electronic and videoconferencing communications permitted, including conduct of board meetings. - Elimination of board approval requirement for entering into ordinary leasing transactions. - Permit majority of committee approval (rather than full board) for non-substantial property transactions. - Prohibit employees from serving as chair of board. - Eliminate the public notice requirement for private foundations. - Mandate requirements for conflict of interest policies for all organizations to be affirmed annually - Determination by board that related-party transactions are reasonable (in certain circumstances, enhanced procedures and documentation required). - Related party cannot be present during board deliberations regarding potential transactions. - Mandate whistleblower policy for certain sized organizations. - Deliberations of compensation arrangements must be made without party in question present.
+- Electronic and videoconferencing communications permitted, including conduct of board meetings. - Elimination of board approval requirement for entering into ordinary leasing transactions. - Permit majority of committee approval (rather than full board) for non-substantial property transactions. - Specifies that committees of the corporation (defined as committees that include nondirectors) cannot have the authority to bind the board. - Prohibit employees from serving as chair of board. - Eliminate the public notice requirement for private foundations. - Mandate requirements for conflict of interest policies for all organizations to be affirmed annually - Determination by board that related-party transactions are reasonable (in certain circumstances, enhanced procedures and documentation required). - the Attorney General now has specific enumerated power to challenge related-party transactions. - Related party cannot be present during board deliberations regarding potential transactions. - Mandate whistleblower policy for certain sized organizations. - Revenue > \$1 million with over 20 employees - Deliberations of compensation arrangements must be made without party in question present.

-B) Form 990 - Changes for 2013
+B) Form 990 - Changes for 2014